Akashbana/Product-Sales-Forecasting/README.md

 <img src="Pictures/data.png" alt="Data" width="800"/>

-ID: Unique identifier for each record in the dataset.
+ID: Unique identifier for each record in the dataset
-Store_id: Unique identifier for each store.
+Store_id: Unique identifier for each store
 Store_Type: Categorization of the store based on its type.
 Location_Type: Classification of the store's location (e.g., urban, suburban).
 Region_Code: Code representing the geographical region where the store is located.